 What is CMMI

 CMMI began in 1987 at Carnegie Mellon University’s Software Engineering Institute, initially as the Capability Maturity Model (CMM) for government software projects.
-Over time, it evolved to integrate multiple models into one, becoming CMMI, with the current version (v2.0) released in March 2018.
-Today, it is administered by the CMMI Institute, a subsidiary of ISACA (Information Systems Audit and Control Association), and is used by thousands of organizations worldwide, ranging from startups to Fortune 500 companies.
+Over time, it evolved to integrate multiple models into one and became CMMI.
+Today it is administered by the CMMI Institute, a subsidiary of ISACA (Information Systems Audit and Control Association), and is used by thousands of organizations worldwide.

 Although CMMI originated in software development, it is now applied across various industries, ranging from product design to service management.
 The framework guides organizations in evaluating their current methods, identifying weaknesses, and building a roadmap toward improvement.